M&M's Adventure (2008 video game): Gameplay

 In the beginning only Red is playable but as the game progresses, one can play as Yellow who has the power to double jump, and Green who can attack with a racket.
 In the lobby, there are parts blocked by doors with the face of a character which requires the use of that character (depending on the color and image of the door M&M only that M&M can enter).
 The game has one boss in each world, and the final boss is a snowman.

 The Factory works as a Lobby in which the player can access the different levels all based on different festivities, which are: Valentine's Day, Easter, Fourth of July, Halloween, and Christmas being the final scenery and the central festivity in the story.

 Plot

 The game takes place around Christmas, with Green, Yellow, and Red in charge of the M&M's factory.
 However, due to a system error, the harvested candies are ejected and all of the factory's robots go rogue, so the M&M's embark on a quest to stop the system error and save the factory.

 Reception

 The Wii version of M&M's Adventure received "generally unfavorable" reviews from critics, according to the review aggregation website Metacritic.
-GameZone gave the game an overall rating of 2.1/10.
+GameZone gave the game an overall rating of 2.1 out of 10.